John Bevan (rugby)

-John Charles Bevan (born 28 October 1950) is a Welsh international rugby footballer of the 1970s and 1980s.
+John Charles Bevan (born 28 October 1950) is a Welsh international rugby footballer who played in the 1970s and 1980s.
 He is one of two John Bevans who played for Wales during the 1970s.

 Rugby career

 His début for Wales came on 16 January 1971 during the Five Nations Championship when Wales played England.
-He crowned the win with a try as Wales ran out 22-6 winners.
+He crowned the win with a try as Wales ran out 22–6 winners.
 He played in all of the other games in the tournament, but did not score again, as Wales went on to win the championship and the Grand Slam.

 Starting his career in rugby union, he played for the Cardiff club and after being capped for Wales in 1971, Bevan toured Australia and New Zealand with the British Lions.
 He played in 14 matches including the first test and scored a total of 18 tries.
 The 17 scored in New Zealand equalled the record of Tony O'Reilly.
 He was a speedy wing (number 11) from Tylorstown South Wales and was also immensely strong.
 His powerful bullocking running style was all the more appropriate as he shared the initials JCB with a renowned British manufacturer of bulldozers.
 He is chiefly remembered for his role in the Barbarians' victory over New Zealand in 1973, during which he scored a try.

 During his short international career Bevan scored 5 tries for Wales.